72nd/baserowdantic/README.md

 print(await book.author.cached_query_linked_rows())
 ```

 To access stored files, you can use the download URL.
-Please note that for security reasons, this link has a limited validity.
+Please note that for security reasons, this links have a limited validity.

 ```python
 for file in random_book.cover.root: